 The great end in religious instruction is not to stamp our minds upon the young, but to stir up their own;

-Not to make them see with our eyes, but to look inquiringly and steadily with their own;
+Not to make them see with our eyes, but to look inquiringly and steadily with their own; Not to give them a definite amount of knowledge, but to inspire a fervent love of truth;

 Not to form an outward regularity, but to touch inward springs;